yunpwintphyulinn/Simulated-C2-Detection-with-Wazuh-and-Sysmon/docs/investigation-report.md

 The payload established an outbound TCP connection to `192.168.100.10:4444`, matching the attacker's Metasploit handler (`exploit/multi/handler`, payload `windows/x64/meterpreter_reverse_tcp`).

 ### 4.4 Detection Gap
-Full evidence — execution, network connection, and child-process spawn — was present in `wazuh-archives-*`, but Wazuh's default rule set did not generate a `wazuh-alerts-*` entry for any of it.
-This is the central finding of the exercise: **telemetry visibility does not equal detection**.
-Detection requires rules tuned to the environment and threat model.

-The original file-write event for the download itself was not captured
+Sysmon telemetry confirmed the execution of Test.pdf.exe (Event ID 1), its outbound TCP connection to 192.168.100.10:4444 (Event ID 3), and the subsequent creation of a cmd.exe child process (Event ID 1).
+These events were retained in wazuh-archives-*.

+However, no matching default Wazuh alert was identified in wazuh-alerts-* within the scoped timeframe and queries used during the investigation.
+This demonstrates the central finding of the exercise: telemetry visibility does not automatically equal detection.
+Although the underlying activity was visible in the archived logs, a detection rule was still required to evaluate the behavior and generate an actionable alert.

+No Sysmon Event ID 11 was recovered for the original file path:

+C:\Users\yunpwint\Downloads\Test.pdf.exe

+Therefore, the browser-download stage is documented as an operator-observed action rather than a Sysmon-confirmed event.
+The absence of Event ID 11 does not prove that the download did not occur; it only means that the corresponding file-creation telemetry was not available in the retained evidence.
 ## 5. MITRE ATT&CK Mapping

 | Tactic | Technique | ID | Evidence |